halleysfifthinc/C3D.jl/README.md

 #### Invalid data points

 According to the C3D format documentation, invalid data points are signified by setting the residual word to `-1.0`.
 This convention is respected by default by changing the 3D coordinates of invalid points to `missing`.
-If your C3D files do not respect this convention, or if you wish to ignore this for some other reason, this behavior can be disabled by setting keyword arg `invalidate=false` in the `readc3d` function.
+If your C3D files do not respect this convention, or if you wish to ignore this for some other reason, this behavior can be disabled by setting keyword arg `withmissings=false` in the `readc3d` function.

 ```julia